Grow Creator Field Notes

 - Run Competitor X-Ray on 2-3 of the channels above that match your archetype.
 The diagnostic surfaces which hook patterns are driving their retention curves, so you're working from data instead of guessing.

 - Plan the hook before the script.
-Idea Engine generates opening-frame directions based on your Channel DNA, which is the part most creators skip — they write the script first, then bolt a hook onto the front.
+Viral Radar searches YouTube Shorts and Instagram Reels for videos already going viral in your topic, so you can study the opening frames that are actually working before you write — which is the part most creators skip; they write the script first, then bolt a hook onto the front.

 - After publishing, run Reel IQ on each Short.
 The frame-by-frame breakdown tells you exactly which second viewers dropped at.
 If 40% leave at second 2, you know it's the hook.
 If they leave at second 8, it's the payoff structure.